Best practice rules for Amazon EC2

 - Unrestricted CIFS Access

-Ensure no security group allows unrestricted inbound access to UDP port 445 (CIFS).
+Ensure that no security group allows unrestricted inbound access on TCP port 445 (Common Internet File System – CIFS).

 - Unrestricted DNS Access

-Ensure no security group allows unrestricted ingress access to port 53.
+Ensure that no security group allows unrestricted inbound access on TCP and UDP port 53 (Domain Name System – DNS).

 - Unrestricted FTP Access

-Ensure no security group allows unrestricted inbound access to TCP ports 20 and 21 (FTP).
+Ensure that no security group allows unrestricted inbound access on TCP ports 20 and 21 (File Transfer Protocol – FTP).

 - Unrestricted HTTP Access